danbev/learning-openssl/notes/issues.md

 in OpenSSL 1.1.1 and the above situation never happens.
 But this should still be fixed with proper locking in Node.js.

+This [issue](https://github.com/openssl/openssl/issues/2165) is related to OpenSSL's thread safety and this [blog](https://www.openssl.org/blog/blog/2017/02/21/threads/).

 ### refcount error
 This error occurs with the same webcrypto test as the previous error [test-webcrypto-wrap-unwrap.js](#test-webcrypto-wrap-unwrap.js).